 New Project: Data Strategy For Funders

 Ontario Trillium Foundation (OTF) and Philanthropic Foundations Canada (PFC) have initiated a partnership to conduct research and create the space needed to convene key stakeholders, increase capacity, and discuss the technical work required to initiate a Data Strategy for the Philanthropic sector.
-Powered by Data (PBD) has been invited as a consultant to collaborate in developing and executing the engagement strategy and synthesis of learnings.
+Powered by Data (PBD) has been invited to collaborate in developing and executing the engagement strategy and synthesis of learnings.

 This project aims to set the foundation for developing a funders’ data strategy in Canada.
 This partnership will specifically focus on engagement of funders and stakeholders to build commitment, identify opportunities, and prioritize first steps toward building a funders data strategy.
 The creation of a full data strategy is beyond scope at this preliminary stage.
 The focus at this stage is to develop shared interest and a roadmap to guide next steps.